Grosseto: Airport

-Grosseto and the Maremma are served by Grosseto Baccarini Airport, located midway between the capital and Marina di Grosseto.
-The airport is a military site which is also used as a commercial airport by civilian charter flights and private aircraft, and has a small terminal to accommodate these.
+Grosseto is served by Grosseto Baccarini Airport, located west of the city.
+It is the biggest airport of Tuscany, the air base with the longest runway in Italy and has an international importance as a base for Nato missions in Europe.
+It is also a commercial airport by civilian charter flights and private aircraft, and has a terminal to accommodate international passengers.

-With regard to domestic and international flights, the airports of reference are the airports of Florence, Pisa and Rome-Fiumicino.
-All three airports are located about 150 km from the capital of the Maremma.
+With regard to domestic and international flights, the airports of reference are the Galileo Galilei Airport of Pisa and Rome-Fiumicino Airport.